 Sustainability reporting

 Fortum’s sustainability reporting covers all functions under Fortum’s operational control, including subsidiaries in all countries of operation.
 Fortum’s TCFD (the Task Force on Climate-related Financial Disclosures) report is included in the Sustainability report.
-The non-financial reporting, in line with the Accounting Act, is included in the Operating and Financial Review in the Financials.
-Read more about sustainability at Fortum's sustainability pages in and in annual Sustainability Reports.
+The non-financial reporting, in line with the Accounting Act, is included in the Operating and Financial Review.